Spectrum News: Spectrum News Massachusetts

+Spectrum News Maine

+In August 2021, Charter first announced launching news operations in Maine, the first startup in a market not served by a Spectrum news channel.
+Charter hired six journalists and curated stories from Maine's largest newspapers for its app and website.
+On September 26, 2023, Charter announced the launch of Spectrum News Maine, a digital-only streaming news service available on the Spectrum app and on smart devices, but not available on linear television.
+The service has local headlines and weather every 30 minutes, with the remaining content from Spectrum News+, the national news feed of Spectrum News.

+Spectrum News 1 North Carolina

+Spectrum News 1 North Carolina serves the entire state of North Carolina, with individual feeds for five regions within the state (the Research Triangle, the Piedmont Triad, Charlotte, Wilmington, and Western NC) that are carried on Spectrum's systems in the respective markets.
+The channel originally launched as News 14 Carolina on March 22, 2002 in Raleigh; this was followed two months later on June 14 by the launch of its Charlotte feed, and later by sub-feeds for the Piedmont Triad on September 25, 2006, Wilmington on August 18, 2008 and Western NC in January 2021.
+The channel adopted the name Time Warner Cable News North Carolina on December 16, 2013, and changed its name to Spectrum News North Carolina on September 20, 2016.
+For most of the 2010s, Spectrum News North Carolina produced newscasts at traditional times on ABC affiliate WXLV.
+This has since been replaced by an internally produced newscast.

 Spectrum News 1 (Ohio)

 On November 7, 2018, Spectrum News 1 Ohio was launched as a 24-hour, statewide news channel.
 It serves Ohio's 3 largest cities, Cleveland, Columbus, and Cincinnati, as well as the majority of the state with three regional feeds of news and localized weather forecasts.
 Positioning itself as "Always Ohio.
 Always Refreshing.
 Always On.", Spectrum News 1 focuses less on sensationalism and crime stories and more on in-depth journalism, community stories, and local weather coverage.
 Taking over the affiliation with the Ohio High School Athletic Association from Spectrum's now-defunct sports channel, Spectrum Sports, Charter's Spectrum News 1 is the home of the Ohio High School Football and Basketball championships, other live high school games, select Dayton Flyers basketball games, and Ohio State athletics coverage.
 The channel is only available to Spectrum subscribers on channel 1.